Justin-Conner/GIS_Projects/ReadMe.md

 and a info pop up for forest park.
 It is intended to mimick the functionality a user would experience with the SurCheck tool.

+In a real world setting for Surdex I would be using custom API data from Surdex sources I'm assuming, so the API would be different than it is with google.

 To use this tool you will need to create your own google API.
 Instrcutions here: https://developers.google.com/maps/third-party-platforms/wordpress/generate-api-key